Kristy Higby • Bio

 Higby and her husband, Mark Flowers, a painter, had a two-person exhibit, at the Goodall Gallery in Columbia College, Columbia, SC and another two-person exhibition, Sequences and Events, at the Art Museum of Myrtle Beach, SC.

-Her artists books were included in the South Arts (Southern Arts Federation) traveling exhibition American Masterpiece Craft Exhibition, an initiative of the National Endowment for the Arts, which opened in New Orleans in September 2007 and toured throughout the Southeast for 3 years.
+Her artists’ books were included in the South Arts (Southern Arts Federation) Traveling Show, American Masterpiece Craft Exhibition, and an initiative of the National Endowment for the Arts.
+This exhibit opened in New Orleans in September 2007 and toured throughout the Southeast for three years.
 Tradition/Innovation: American Masterpieces of Southern Craft and Traditional Art featured 48 artworks created by masters living and working in the South today.
 Two of her artists’ books will be included in the upcoming South Carolina Arts Commission Fellows exhibition held at the 701 Center for Contemporary Art in May 2018.